signal/landing-page-templates/README.md

 A file named template.html is required to exist in your landing page template.
 The content in the template.html file will be displayed in all pages that use the landing page template.

-To find out more about building landing page templates in Signal, read [www.signalhq.com/resources/guides/building-web-templates-in-signal/](http://www.signalhq.com/resources/guides/building-web-templates-in-signal/).
+To find out more, read our [guide to building landing page templates](http://www.signalhq.com/resources/guides/building-web-templates-in-signal/).

 ## Contributing